spyboy-productions/r4ven/README.md

 - It will not work on laptops or phones that have broken GPS,
 # browsers that block javascript,
-# or if the user is mocking the GPS location.
+# or if the target is mocking the GPS location.
+# or if a target is using VPN or spoofing IP

 - Some browser auto block location permission like(Brave, Safari etc)